crispinprojects/talkcalendar/README.md

 ## Build From Source

 The C source code for the Talking Calendar project is provided in the src directory.
-The code base has been completely re-written and so is not compatible with earlier versions.

 [Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Talking Calendar C code.
 Geany is lightweight and has an integrated terminal for building the application.